dajobe/raptor/tests/mkr/README.txt

   http://mkrmke.org/parser/
 for the full conformance information.

-The format is a set of exact serialization format tests.
+The format is a set of exact parser and serializer format tests.

-Tests are a pair of files:
+Parser tests are a pair of files: xxx.mkr xxx.nt which are the input mKR file and the expected output NTriples file.

-  xxx.ttl xxx.mkr
+Serializer tests are a pair of files: xxx.ttl xxx.mkr which are the input Turtle file and the expected output mKR file. which are the input mKR file and the expected output NTriples file.

-which are the input Turtle file and the expected output mKR file.
+Roundtrip tests are a pair of files: xxx.mkr xxx.mkr.mkr which are the input mKR file and the expected output mKR file.

-Dick
+Richard H. McCullough Dec/23/2015